abdellatif-laghjaj/todo-list/README.md

 ## 7. Deployment

-The Todo List App is deployed and accessible online.
-You can use the following link to access the application: [Todo List App](https://takitajwar17.github.io/Simple-Todo-List-Refactored/)
+The TO-DOIT App is deployed and accessible online.
+You can use the following link to access the application: [TO-DOIT](https://takitajwar17.github.io/Simple-Todo-List-Refactored/)

 ## 8. Usage